 Low Living Costs

 Do not be deceived by all the fun that goes on here.
-Spain actually happens to be a country with relatively low living costs.
+Living in Spain actually has relatively low living costs.
 For starters, the price of renting here is considerably low, excluding the more cosmopolitan cities such as Madrid and Barcelona.
 The price of a two-bedroom flat could cost you anywhere between 400 to 550 euros for a fully-furnished home.
 More luxurious options, in the heart of the city or beautifully designed masterpiece, could start at around 600 euros.

 Public transport is also incredibly cheap with local tram or bus journeys starting at as little as 1 euro.
 Intercity connections may be more but I am yet to take a local bus that costs more than 2 euros.
 Local bike systems are also implemented.
 By paying a small fee on an weekly, monthly or annual basis, you have bikes available all around the city.
 You can take a bike out for limited periods of time to get you from A to B. Eco-friendly and super cheap!

 With 5 years living in Spain, my love for España grows each day.
-Aside from the well-known perks including the Mediterranean climate, friendly people and a beautiful language, Spain has so much more to offer whether it be for a trip or a country of residence, Spain should definitely be on your bucket list.
+Aside from the well-known perks including the Mediterranean climate, kind, generous people and a beautiful language, Spain has so much more to offer.
+Whether it be for a trip or a country of residence, Spain should definitely be on your bucket list.